blenderous/blenderous.github.io/_posts/2016-10-20-front-end-workflow.md

  - serve compressed pages

 ## Nice to haves
- - Move lazy load to app.js
+ - Lazy load for all javascript modules in the `app.js`
- - Add ng-app to the html instead of body
+ - Preprocessing the js files

 ## Example folder structure